benoitdavidfr/inspireinoai/README.md

-# Specification in OAI of Inspire network services
+# OAI Specifications for Inspire network services

-Specification of Inspire network services using the [Open API initiative](https://www.openapis.org/) mechanism.
+Specification of Inspire network services using the [Open API initiative](https://www.openapis.org/) formalism.

 ## Why ?

 More and more public geographic datasets are published using open data platforms when they should use an Inspire platform.
-This can be explained by a lack of knowledge of Inspire obligations by some public authorities, but also by the complexity of the current technical framework.
+This can be explained by a lack of knowledge of Inspire obligations by some public authorities, but also by the complexity of the current Inspire technical framework.
 In France, beyond traditional applications such as spatial data portals, the Inspire data catalogs are not sufficiently used by professional or consumer applications.
 Thus, when an authority makes the effort to publish its data in this infrastructure, they are insufficiently valued.
 Again, the complexity of the technical framework, especially for Web developers that are not GIS-experts, slow down the development of applications using the infrastructure.
 Therefore, in practice, Inspire competes with the Open Data as the objectives of both actions are close and should be more complementary than competitive.